bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Martin: 00:26:51

-Right, but I think the block-only connections themselves that we connect to their address will still be promoted to tried.
+Right, but I think the block-only connections themselves that we connect to, their address will still be promoted to tried.

 Patrick: 00:26:59